Skip to main content

 Content

 • Use alt text for images that offer informative content.
 For decorative images, use blank alt attribute to hide them from screen readers.
+For more information on photos and images, visit Photos and images.

 • Include alt text for images that have text or text overlays.